If you’ve made the momentous decision that moving to the park home lifestyle is for you, then you might be wondering about how to go about it..?

 When you find your ideal park, you’ll need to ask about vacancies.
 A very important decision to make at this stage is whether to buy a new home or a previously-occupied one.
 This decision will probably depend on the price you get for the property you will be leaving.
 Most people retiring to a park home hope that the difference between the amount they receive on the sale of their existing home and the price of a new park home will leave them a ‘cushion’ to help them enjoy their retirement years to the full.

 Some parks have car parking spaces next to their homes

-If you decide to buy a brand new park home, you may experience difficulty in finding a suitable vacant plot on the park of your choice.
+If you decide you are moving into a brand new park home, you may experience difficulty in finding a suitable vacant plot on the park of your choice.
 However, you might be lucky if an old home is being removed (and the plot is large enough for your chosen size of home).
 There are, of course, new parks being set up from time to time or existing parks are extended.

 Previously-occupied homes can offer very good value for money and there are various specialist refurbishment companies that can make older homes ‘look like new’, if the existing decoration and fittings are not up to standard, or not to your taste.

 When looking at parks, it is important to consider the size of garden areas and whether they will be manageable for you, not only now but in later life

 Another approach is to select a manufacturer (or several), decide which of their models is your ideal, and then ask if they know of any park where a brand new one of this type is about to be sited.
 By taking this route, you’ll inevitably not have the choice of location that you might have wanted.

 Most people opt for choosing their park first and, perhaps, compromising on their choice of home.
 A number of parks have a show home for visitors to view.